Red-Hat-EMEA-SSA-AppDev-Team/amq-streams-demo/kafka-consumer/README.md

 Quarkus can start those services leveraging the [Dev Services](https://quarkus.io/guides/dev-services).
 However, in order to test the application failure without dropping the the backend services, it's better to start these services outside of Quarkus.

-1. Dev services should be already disabled in `application.properties`:
+1. Dev services must be disabled in `application.properties`:

    ```
    quarkus.devservices.enabled=false